Dear Youth

 Dear Youth is the fourth album by American metalcore band the Ghost Inside, and was released on November 17, 2014.
 It is the last release to feature guitarist Aaron Brooks.
 The album spawned two major singles: in order of release, "Avalanche" and "Dear Youth (Day 52)".
 Music videos were released for "Out Of Control", "Dear Youth (Day 52)", and "Move Me".
 An official live video was released for "Avalanche".
 Dear Youth was the last album released before the band's drastic tour bus crash that killed their driver and inflicted life-threatening injuries to the band members.

 Track listing

 Credits

+All personnel per the album's liner notes.